kubernetes/website/docs/admin/admission-controllers.md

 {: .note}

 After enabling the `ExpandPersistentVolumes` feature gate, enabling the `PersistentVolumeClaimResize` admission plug-in is recommended, too.
-This plug-in prevents resizing of all claims by default unless claim's `StorageClass` has explicitly enabled resizing by setting `allowVolumeExpansion` to true.
+This plug-in prevents resizing of all claims by default unless a claim's `StorageClass` explicitly enables resizing by setting `allowVolumeExpansion` to `true`.

 For example: all `PersistnetVolumeClaim`s created from the following `StorageClass` support volume expansion: